ojas-kanotra/pwn.college_ojas/Pondering_Paths.md

 ```

 ### New Learnings
-We need not specify / before a relative path i.e. to execute something from current working directory
+- Relative paths do not start with / and are interpreted relative to current directory
+- When in root directory (/), `challenge/run` is equivalent to `/challenge/run`
+- Relative paths provide flexibility and context-dependent navigation
+- Understanding the difference between absolute and relative path notation

 ### References
 None

 ---

-## explicit relative paths, from /
+## Explicit Relative Paths, From /
 To run /challenge/run using relative path in a specific directory

 ### Solution